 Disability Support Services will always protect student privacy and not speak with persons from outside of the college about any academic information unless permission has been received from the student allowing the communication.
-In order for the Disability Support Services office staff to be permitted to communicate with anyone other than the student, a Student Disclosure Request [LINK] must be completed by the student by contacting the Registrar’s Office .
+In order for the Disability Support Services office staff to be permitted to communicate with anyone other than the student, a Student Disclosure Request must be completed by the student by contacting the Registrar’s Office .

 For additional questions, feel free to contact a Disability Support Services staff member .